 Then I wrapped thread around the button in a compass rose pattern and anchored it.
 Beginning at the top, I circumnavigated the button, taking a backstitch around each “spoke” and moving on to the next.
 It was a bit fiddly, having to smush the lumpiness of the mold and realign the spokes as I worked toward the base.

 Once I had made a final pass around the base, I took a few stitches to anchor it all.
 And then I had to make four more.

 For those who like pictures better, see below.
-For those who want a more authentic method, see the book mentioned above.
+For those who want a more authentic method, there is a lot of serious research available online now.
 And for everyone else… well, there’s always velcro.